r00t-64/gmail-account-generator/README.md

 *Leading the world to an open authentication*

 ## use:

-Many random gmail accounts are generated for the comunnity, to give to them the chance of protect their
+Many random gmail accounts are generated for the comunnity, to give to them, the chance of protect their
 security in many websites that require an account authentication...

 	==================================
 	|[Gmail Account Generator] ==> 3 |
 	|--------------------------------|